castle-engine/castle-engine/tools/castle-editor/README.md

 You can visually design:

-* a hierarchy of Castle Game Engine user-interface controls.
-Anything descending from TUIControl, like a button, label, or a scene manager (that contains 2D or 3D scenes inside, that also can be designed in the same editor).
+* a hierarchy of user-interface controls (saved as `xxx.cge-user-interface` file).
+Anything descending from `TUIControl`, like a button, label, or a powerful scene manager (that contains a hierarchy of 3D / 2D scenes and transformations inside).

-* or a hierachy of 3D or 2D scenes.
-Anything descending from TCastleTransform.
-This allows to design a 3D or 2D entity that you can add (using code) into your own TCastleSceneManager descendants.
+* a hierachy of 3D / 2D scenes and transformations (saved as `xxx.cge-scene-transform` file).
+Anything descending from `TCastleTransform`, so `TCastleTransform`, `TCastleScene`, `TCastle2DScene` classes, that form a piece of 3D / 2D game world.
+You can add (using code) such hierarchy into an existing `TCastleSceneManager` world.

-Each such design is saved to a file `xxx.cge-control`.
-You can load it from code, and use however you like in the game (instantiate it whenever you want etc.).
+Each such design is saved to a file `xxx.cge-*`.
+You can load it from code, and use it however you like in the game (instantiate it whenever you want etc.).

+The visual editor is available as a component (`TCastleEditor`) that works in 3 use-cases:

+1. It allows to design inside the "Castle Game Engine Editor" here.

+2. It allows to design during the running game.
+This way you can inspect and even edit a live game!

+    It is automatically compiled-in by the "Castle Game Engine Editor" if you enable "Live Designer" in the menu.
+The application is then compiled with LCL backend of TCastleWindow and the F12 key automatically shows the editor (in a separate window, maybe dockable or always-on-top?).

+    This should provide an experience similar to running your game in game engines like Unity3d.

+3. It allows to use the editor inside Lazarus IDE, to edit the contents of TCastleControl.

+    This is quite like GLScene or FireMonkey experience — a RAD tool to edit your game right inside the environment you know and love.

 You can open a text editor to edit source code (configurable; by default, we open Lazarus or Delphi, whichever is installed, since they offer advanced code completion for Pascal code).